 The nature and function of political parties in the American two-party system; the role of money and television in modern campaigns; voting behavior and electoral reform.
 Prerequisite: either Political Science 103 or 200 or approval of the instructor.
-Credit, three hours.

 POLS-320.
 BLACK POLITICS IN AMERICA.